 Plant Type.
-For commercial sites, we find the average depth of water applied is little impacted by the type of plants irrigated.
-About half of all sites are predominantly (greater than 75%) planted with shrubs, trees and groundcovers and applied 4.0 feet in 2019.
-Sites not predominately shrub (turf greater than 25%) applied 4.1 feet.
-This is a surprising result as theoretically shrub's water requirements are significantly lower than turf.
-Shrubs have different irrigation system and scheduling considerations, and our data suggest they have significant potential for future efficiency improvements.
+Half of commercial sites have less than 25% of their irrigated landscapes planted in cool season turfgrass with the remainder in shrubs, trees and groundcovers.
+In 2020, sites with less turf overirrigated more.
+Shrubs have different irrigation system and scheduling considerations, and our data suggest they have more potential for future efficiency improvements.
 We do not make a similar comparison with public sites because they are largely planted in turf.

 Engagement Mode.
 For commercial sites, those accessing the Waterfluence website overwater less than sites mailed paper reports.
-We find overwatering is 11% less when landscape contractors are included as stakeholders, relative to sites mailed reports.
+We find overwatering is 30% less when landscape contractors are actively included as stakeholders, relative to sites mailed reports.